pinting/oraculum/README.md

 |Q_G| \;\le\; |Q_{\mathrm{inc}}| \times |Q_{\mathrm{exc}_1}| \times \cdots \times |Q_{\mathrm{exc}_k}|
 ```

-In a typical configuration $k$ is 85 and it grows with the input, so that product is never built.
+For the example schema above $k$ is 88, growing with the schema, so that product is never built.
 Instead the members stay separate automata, all of them are fed the same token and the difference is taken **when the word is asked whether it may end** rather than in the state space:

 ```math
 \begin{aligned}